MeadowlarkDAW/yarrow-book/src/quick_start/dynamic_layout.md

 # Dynamic Layout

-Setting the bounding rectangle inside via element builder works fine for static content, but what if we wanted the layout to dynamically change due to a change in the application state (or the window being resized)?
+Setting the bounding rectangle via the element builder works fine for static content, but what if we wanted the layout to dynamically change due to a change in the application state (or the window being resized)?
 And for that matter, what if we wanted to layout other elements based on the size of the text in the label element?

 To achieve this, we will define a "layout function" for our main window.
 Remove the `.rect` property from the Label builder and then add the following method to `MainWindowElements`: